Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 None

-Closes the opened calibration file and sets the calculation type in the Calculation field to Uncal (uncalibrated).
+Unlinks calibration file and sets the Calculation type to Uncal (uncalibrated).

 View

 Opens the linked calibration file in the Calibration window.
-Current chromatogram will be automatically opened in it, ready for adding new levels.
+Active chromatogram will be automatically opened in it as a standard.

 Chromatogram - Results tab - Results